Reading Time: 3 minutes

 Parenting is a hard job and it is filled with worries.
 Is my child eating enough vegetables?
 Is my child socializing enough or too much?
 Does my child play too many videogames?
 And, the anxiety never stops.
 One of the tops concerns is drug use, specifically marijuana use.

 The National Institute on Drug Abuse (NIDA) reports: “Marijuana remains the most abused illegal substance among youth.”
-If you are concerned about your child, call our drug abuse hotline at 800-654-0987 and speak to someone right now.

 A 2014 study showed the following data for the percentage of people who have used marijuana in their lifetime:

 - 8th graders: 15.60

 As your child grows older, it will become more likely that he or she has used marijuana at some point.
 But not everyone becomes addicted.

 Who is at Risk of Addiction?